michaelchadwick/bogdle/README.md

 A Boggle clone, inspired by Wordle.

+## Animation

+Animation is provided by [Animate.css](https://animate.style), a very cool drop-in CSS file that allows you to add simple animations to things easily.

 ## License

 All parts of this app are free to use and abuse under the [open-source MIT license](LICENSE.md), although the list of English words was taken and modified from the below word lists.